lukasz-glen/hashless-tokens/README.md

 3. Gamma.
 To support allowances in storage, the spender address is cut to 90 high bits.
 4. Delta.
 The same as Beta but with storage layout managed with virtual functions, seems to be more flexible.
+5. Epsilon.
+The same as Beta but with storage layout managed with fixed size arrays.
+It is solidity based solution.
+Almost - strings are supported with YUL.
+Note that arrays that replace mappings are extremly large what has drawbacks.

 ## Address Registry Contract